Can Engineered Hardwood Floors Be Refinished?

 If you are already using hardwood floors that may have been installed many years back, you will notice that there may be cosmetic damages that cannot be removed with deep cleaning or scratch concealers.
 It may worry you that your hardwood floors have already met their end and may need replacement.
 However, you still have a way to fix them and prolong your usage of them for many more years.
 This is the process called refinishing.
 You may refer to the following list for some important things you need to know about refinishing:

 - Refinishing is the process of reviving your hardwood floors.
 This process involves sanding only the surface of your hardwood flooring panels.
 For any cosmetic damages, you should repair them as well.
 The flooring panels are now ready to be sealed.
 The most common sealant used for hardwood flooring panels is polyurethane.
 After sealing, you can then add your preferred finishing and protective coatings.
-One of the best types of protective coating for hardwood flooring is hardwax oil.
+One of the best types of protective coating for hardwood flooring.

 - The good thing about hardwood flooring is that it can be refinished multiple times, until it reaches a point that the flooring panels are too thin to be sanded again.
 Refinishing your hardwood flooring can extend its life for about 5 to 7 years.